CompassMentis/towers_of_strength/README.md

         - Work out which runners are next to which towers
         - Try to get each tower to serve a runner (could be an interesting algorithm)

+ * To add:  The better a runner's stats are, the faster they'll go - so a nice way to see who's getting low.
+That could give a player two different aims: trying to achieve the faster time and/or to get as many runners over the finish line as possible